-Nikon D7100 versus Olympus PEN-F
+Nikon D7100 vs Olympus PEN-F

 The Nikon D7100 and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in February 2013 and January 2016.
 The D7100 is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7100) and a Four Thirds sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on an APS-C (D7100) and a Four Thirds (PEN-F) sensor.
+The Nikon has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (38 percent) than the Nikon D7100.
 Moreover, the PEN-F is substantially lighter (44 percent) than the D7100.
 It is worth mentioning in this context that the D7100 is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.